morvencao/notes/Istio/setup-istio-multicluster-with-submariner.md

 ## Configure Trust for Istio

 A multicluster service mesh deployment requires that we establish trust between all clusters in the mesh, which means we need to use a common root certificate to generate intermediate certificates for each cluster.
-Follow the [instructions](https://istio.io/latest/docs/tasks/security/cert-management/plugin-ca-cert/) to generate and push a CA certificate secret to both the `cluster1` and `cluster2` clusters.
+Follow these [instructions](https://istio.io/latest/docs/tasks/security/cert-management/plugin-ca-cert/) to generate and push a CA certificate secret to both the `cluster1` and `cluster2` clusters.

 ## Install Istio Multi-Primary Multicluster Model

-Now, we’re now ready to install an istio mesh across multiple clusters, we will start from istio [Multi-Primary](https://istio.io/latest/docs/setup/install/multicluster/multi-primary/) model, in which the istio control plane will be installed on both `cluster1` and `cluster2`, making each a primary cluster.
-Both clusters reside on the `network1` network, meaning there is direct connectivity between the pods in both clusters with submariner.
+We are now ready to install an istio mesh across multiple clusters.

+We will start with the istio [Multi-Primary](https://istio.io/latest/docs/setup/install/multicluster/multi-primary/) model, in which the istio control plane is installed on both `cluster1` and `cluster2`, making each of them a primary cluster.

+![istio-multicluster-submariner](./images/setup-istio-multicluster-submariner.jpg)

+Both clusters reside on the `network1` network, meaning there is direct connectivity between the pods in both clusters.
+The direct connectivity is achieved with submariner.
 In this configuration, each control plane observes the API Servers in both clusters for endpoints.
 Service workloads communicate directly (pod-to-pod) across cluster boundaries.

-![istio-multicluster-submariner](./images/setup-istio-multicluster-submariner.jpg)

 1. Configure `cluster1` as a primary cluster: